 My parents enrolled me in a Christian school the following fall, which I attended from Kindergarten through twelfth grade.
 Christian school was a good option since I have no siblings.
 I was able to make some good friends through school, but not all of them pushed me to follow Christ.
 Throughout my high school years, I did not always show a proper interest in spiritual things.
 Things changed my junior year when I realized God was more important than the idols in my life and that I should do everything in life for Him.

 In the fall of 2014 I attended Maranatha Baptist University and graduated in 2018 with a BS in Biology.
 During my time at Maranatha, I also dual-enrolled an MA in Bible.
-Through my time there, I learned many lessons about working with people, the great need that we all have for the gospel in our lives, and what our motive should be as we serve God.
-I also was able to work at the Wilds Christian Camp in NC as a counselor for the past three summers, helping to point kids towards a proper standing with God.
+During my time there, I learned many lessons about working with people, the great need that we all have for the gospel in our lives, and what our motive should be as we serve God.
+I also was able to work at the Wilds Christian Camp in NC as a counselor for the past four summers, helping to point kids and teens towards a proper standing with God.
 We all have failed miserably because of our sin, and Jesus died for every person.
 I learned the importance of viewing every individual as a soul in desperate need of saving, rather than just someone else living their life on this earth.
 This shift in perspective contributed towards my joining the Frazor team in August of 2018.
-I am grateful for the abilities God has given me and seek to use them in music ministry and as the children’s evangelist.
-Through my ministry platform on the team, I desire to clearly communicate the gospel with juniors and see them make quality decisions to live their lives for Jesus.
+I am so grateful for the abilities God has given me and seek to use them in music ministry and as the teen evangelist.
+Through my ministry platform on the team, I desire to clearly communicate the gospel with teenagers and see them make quality decisions to live their lives for Jesus.
 Lord-willing, souls will come to Christ through our ministry.